alexey-krasnov/ChemIC/README.md

 - Where -e means "editable" mode.

 ## Model construction
-First download the archive with manually labeled images as a part of Supplementary materials from Zenodo [dataset_for_image_classifier.zip](https://zenodo.org/records/13378718).
+First, download the archive with manually labeled images, available as part of the supplementary materials from Zenodo: [dataset_for_image_classifier.zip](https://zenodo.org/records/13378718).
+Unzip the archive:
-Unzip the archive with images.
 ```bash
 unzip dataset_for_image_classifier.zip
 ```
-To perform model training, validation, and test steps as well as saving your own trained model run in CLI:
+To perform model training, validation, and testing, as well as saving your trained model, run the following command in the CLI:
 ```bash
 python chemic_train_eval.py --dataset_dir /path/to/data --checkpoint_path /path/to/checkpoint.pth --models_dir /path/to/models
 ```
-- **--dataset_dir** is the directory containing the dataset (train, test, validation subdirectories).
+* `--dataset_dir`: Directory containing the dataset (with train, test, and validation subdirectories).
-- **--checkpoint_path** is the path to the existing model checkpoint file.
+* `--checkpoint_path`: Path to the existing model checkpoint file.
-- **--models_dir** is the directory to save new trained models.
+* `--models_dir`: Directory to save newly trained models.

-This will execute the training and evaluation using the specified paths.
+This command executes the training and evaluation using the specified paths.

 ## Models download
-Download already pretrained models from Zenodo as archive [models.zip](https://doi.org/10.5281/zenodo.10709886) and unzip it to the directory `chemic/models`.
+Download the pre-trained models from Zenodo as an archive: [models.zip](https://doi.org/10.5281/zenodo.10709886).
-The directory `models` should contain the pretrained model `chemical_image_classifier_resnet50.pth` for chemical image classification.
+Unzip it into the `chemic/models` directory.
+The models directory should contain the pre-trained model `chemical_image_classifier_resnet50.pth` for chemical image classification.

 ## Usage Web Service for Chemical Image Classification

-### 1. Start the FastAPI web server in a production mode
+### 1. Start the FastAPI Web Server in Production Mode
-Run in command line from the directory ChemIC:
+Run the following command in terminal:
 ```bash
 uvicorn chemic.app:app --host 127.0.0.1 --port 5010 --workers 1 --timeout-keep-alive 3600
 ```
-- -w 1: Specifies the number of worker processes.
-In this case, only one worker is used.
-  Adjust this value based on your server's capabilities.
+* `--workers 1`: Specifies the number of worker processes.
+Adjust based on your server's capabilities.
-- -b 127.0.0.1:5010: Binds the application to the specified address and port.
-Change the address and port as needed.
+* `--host 127.0.0.1 --port 5010`: Binds the application to the specified address and port.
+Modify as needed.
-- --timeout 3600: Sets the maximum allowed request processing time in seconds.
+* `--timeout-keep-alive 3600`: Sets the maximum allowed request processing time in seconds.
+Adjust as necessary.
-  Adjust this value based on your application's needs.

-## 2. Use frontend web interface
+## 2. Use frontend Web interface
-In another CLI run:
+In another terminal window, run the following command:
 ```bash
 streamlit run chemic_frontendapp.py --server.address=0.0.0.0 --server.port=5009
 ```
-The command will refer you to ChemIC user web interface.
+This command will launch the ChemIC user web interface.

-## 3. Classify Image with client.py module in CLI
+## 3. Classify Images Using the `client.py` Module via CLI
 ```bash
  python chemic/client.py --image_path /path/to/images --export_dir /path/to/export
 ```